AndrewCarterUK/PHPSnake/README.md

 In this mode the **walls are not boundaries**, if you crash into the other player or yourself you will lose the whole of your snake.

+The arrow keys control one of the snakes and the 'A', 'S', 'D' and 'W' keys control the other.

 You have 100 seconds to play the game, the winner is the player with the longest snake at the end.

 ## Single Player Mode